Fish Oil Processing

 What does Desmet offer in fish oil processing?

 Desmet technology supports producers in maximizing the value of crude fish oil, transforming it into a safe, compliant and market-ready product.
-Our processing technologies address key challenges such as the reduction of contaminants, including PCBs (polychlorinated biphenyls) and dioxins, while preserving the oil’s nutritional integrity.
+Our processing technologies address key challenges such as the reduction of contaminants, including PCBs (polychlorinated biphenyls) and dioxins, while preserving the oil’s nutritional integrity to the fullest extent.

-Besides the specifically designed refining and (possible) fractionation of fish oils, Desmet can also offer advanced technologies for the further concentration of EPA & DHA.
+Besides the specifically designed refining and dry fractionation of fish oils, Desmet can also offer more advanced technologies for the further concentration of EPA & DHA.

 Full process